exeme-project/exeme-lang/website/_sources/design/index.rst.txt

 The example starts with an :doc:`import declaration <index>`.
 Exeme imports are akin to `C++ modules
 <https://en.cppreference.com/w/cpp/language/modules>`_ rather than
-`source file inclusing during preprocessing
+`source file inclusion during preprocessing
 <https://en.cppreference.com/w/cpp/preprocessor/include>`_.
 The
 ``import`` declaration imports the ``io`` library from the ``std`` package (see :doc:`what are files, libraries, and packages <index>`).
 It